 “We would urge people to keep a close eye on the forecast and think about preparing some basic emergency supplies in case the weather does take a turn for the worse.”

 On Friday, more than 1,400 homes were also hit by power cuts, while yesterday was the wettest day on record in the town of Lerwick in the Shetland Islands.

-A yellow warning for rain and wind today The worst is expected to travel across the rest of the UK today, with high waves and gusts of up to 50mph in some parts of the country, as well as flooding in coastal areas.
+The worst is expected to travel across the rest of the UK today, with high waves and gusts of up to 50mph in some parts of the country, as well as flooding in coastal areas.

 The Environment Agency has five flood warnings and 35 alerts in place for England and Wales, including Bridlington on the North Sea coast and in south and north Cornwall.